SDGforskning/sdg-strings/SDG15_query_action_WoS.md

 >
 > 15.4.2 Mountain Green Cover Index

-This target is interpreted to cover research about conserving and improving conservation of mountain ecosystems and their biodiversity.
-We consider conservation to also cover research about management, restoration and protection of these.
-It is also considered to cover research about promoting sustainable use of ecosystem services (benefits) provided by mountain ecosystems as defined on the UN topic page for Mountains (<a id="mountains">[UN DESA, n.d.c](#f5)</a>) in the context of sustainable development.
+This target is interpreted to cover research about conserving/managing/restoring and improving conservation/management/restoration for mountain ecosystems and their biodiversity.
+It is also considered to cover research about promoting the sustainable use of ecosystem services (benefits) provided by mountain ecosystems as defined on the UN topic page for Mountains (<a id="mountains">[UN DESA, n.d.c](#f5)</a>) in the context of sustainable development.

 Specifying terms for the Mountain Green Cover Index are mentioned in the SDG metadata for indicator 15.4.2 (<a id="SDGmetarep">[UN Statistics Division 2022](#f3)</a>; https://unstats.un.org/sdgs/metadata/files/Metadata-15-04-02.pdf) and terms for Coverage by protected areas in the SDG metadata for indicator 15.4.1 (<a id="SDGmetarep">[UN Statistics Division 2022](#f3)</a>; https://unstats.un.org/sdgs/metadata/files/Metadata-15-04-01.pdf).

-`fells` are combined with Lapland because independently they brought a lot of noise (*fell* has many other meanings).
-Initially they were also combined with Scotland, but due to many irrelevant results, Scotland was left out.

 The phrases return some articles which mention `mountain` in a name of a species (e.g. Mountain hare, Mountain zebra, Mountain tapir).
 Some of these articles might not be about mountains, but identifying and excluding them without losing relevant articles would be quite challenging.